 Communication and Media Studies PhD Program Courses

-To obtain a PhD in communication and media studies from the SOJC, you’ll need to complete approximately 80 graduate course credits beyond the master’s level and at least 18 dissertation credits.
-This includes a core sequence you’ll complete in your first year as well as courses in research methods, a media studies specialty, and a field outside the SOJC.
-After passing comprehensive exams, you’ll apply what you’ve learned to original research and a dissertation that contributes to the field.
+To obtain a PhD in Communication and Media Studies from the SOJC, you’ll need to complete 81 graduate course credits beyond the master’s level.
+The credits include a core sequence you’ll take in your first year as well as coursework in research methods, a communication and media studies specialty, and a field outside the SOJC, plus at least 18 dissertation credits.
+After passing comprehensive exams and receiving dissertation proposal approval, ideally no later than fall term of your third year, you’ll apply what you’ve learned to original research and a dissertation that contributes to the field.

-To see which order most students take these courses and complete other benchmarks, see our sample schedule.
+To see when most students take these courses and complete other benchmarks, see our sample schedule.

+Register for these credits only after completing your comprehensive exams and obtaining dissertation proposal approval.
 Your dissertation is a substantial document presenting your original research that adds to the scholarly body of knowledge about media studies.
-You’ll need to enroll in at least 18 credits of J603 and work on your research and dissertation for at least two terms.
+You’ll need to enroll in at least 18 credits of JCOM 603 and work on your research and dissertation for at least two terms.
 For more details about and guidelines for the dissertation, download the graduate handbook.

 Repeatable.

 This course will introduce students to the history of the new media as well as to the key theoretical issues that have emerged in their wake.
-During the term we will address some of the key categories that are specific to new media: computation, information and data, networks, machines and the artificial, and digital capitalism.
-We will also examine how new media processes and practices have impinged upon and reconfigured crucial areas of social life.
+Addresses key categories specific to new media: computation, information and data, networks, machines and the artificial, and digital capitalism.
+Examines how new media processes and practices have impinged upon and reconfigured crucial areas of social life.

 This course examines some central controversies, theories, and research questions about the role of the media in elections and governing.
-Some key questions we will consider are: How do political actors attempt to manage the news, and how does that matter?
+Key questions considered include: How do political actors attempt to manage the news, and how does that matter?
 What framing and persuasion strategies do politicians employ to shape public opinion and voter behavior?
 How do standard routines for covering politics affect the quality of the news the public receives and the ability of political officials to lead?
 And how have elite strategies and news coverage been transformed by the rise of today’s “hybrid” media system?
-This course will focus more on the supply side of political communication than the demand side—that is, on the actors, organizations, and systems that shape the political messages people receive.
-We will also focus primarily on media and politics in the United States.
+This course focuses more on the supply side of political communication than the demand side—that is, on the actors, organizations, and systems that shape the political messages people receive.
+Also focuses primarily on media and politics in the United States.

-Visual Theory examines the power of seeing as a way of knowing and living.
-Grounded in cross-disciplinary theory, this seminar explores how images emerge from and affect our understanding of the world, our perceptions of the real and the illusory, and the processes of living and doing.
-We will examine ways we interweave galleries of the mind with external media forms to express meaning and shape stories of the self and others.
+This course examines the power of seeing as a way of knowing and living.
+Grounded in cross-disciplinary theory and methods related to the visual, this seminar explores how images emerge from and affect our understanding of the world, our perceptions of the real and the illusory, and the processes of living and doing.
+Examines ways we interweave galleries of the mind with and through external imaging forms to express meaning and shape stories of the self and others.

 This is the first in a two-part sequence introducing students to media theory, focusing on the social scientific tradition.

-This is the second in a two-part sequence introducing students to media theory, focusing on critical approaches.
+This is the second in a two-part sequence introducing students to media theory, focusing on critical/cultural and alternative approaches.

 J619 Teaching and Professional Life (4 credits)